 Truly, any time!
 Women are welcome to join pre-conception as they prepare their bodies for pregnancy, first trimester, second trimester, or even the last week of pregnancy.
 If your estimated due date is during a series, no problem!
 Pay a prorated series fee prior to the first class and then pay per class after 38 weeks gestation.
 For example, you are 38 weeks after the 4th class in a series.
 You would pay $19 x 4 on the first night and then pay $19 at the 5th class and $19 at the 6th class.

 Keep in mind I am reserving a special spot in class just for you! :) Therefore, unfortunately, I can't allow refunds or discounts for missed classes due to vacations, illness, previous or unexpected commitments.

 2) What if I have never done yoga?

 I have had students in class with no prior yoga experience and they have all enjoyed it.
 Classes are about much more than yoga!
 Build a community, challenge your body, learn something new.
 Each class is modified to be appropriate for each unique body.

 3) I heard you talk about labor.
 Is this a childbirth education class?

 4) What should I bring to each class?

 Bring something to drink (filtered water is available), a yoga mat, and wear comfortable clothing.
-If you do not have a yoga mat for your first class, please e-mail me and I will bring you one of my extras.
+If you do not have a yoga mat for your first class, I have a few extras in the studio available to borrow.

 5) Is it possible to come to just one class rather than an entire 6-week series?